Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

    1. Wipe the ncns using the 'Basic Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
    1. Return to the 'Boot the **Storage Nodes**' step of [Start Deployment](#start-deployment) section above.

+<a name="manual-lvm-check-procedure"></a>
+#### Manual LVM Check Procedure

+If an automated test reports a failure relating to `/dev/sdc` on a master or worker NCN, this manual procedure **must be followed** to determine whether or not there is a real error.

+* To manually validate the ephemeral disks on a master node, run the following command:
+    ```bash
+    ncn-m# blkid -L ETCDLVM
+    ```

+* To manually validate the ephemeral disks on a worker node, run the following commands:
+    ```bash
+    ncn-w# blkid -L CONLIB
+    ncn-w# blkid -L CONRUN
+    ncn-w# blkid -L K8SLET
+    ```

+The validation is considered successful if each of the commands returns the name of any device (e.g. `/dev/sdd`, `/dev/sdb1`, etc).
+The name of the device does not matter -- each command just needs to output the name of some device.

+If any nodes fail the validation, then the problem **must** be resolved before continuing with the install.

+* If any **master node** has the problem, then you must wipe and redeploy **all** of the NCNs before continuing the installation:
+    1. Wipe each worker node using the 'Basic Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
+    1. Wipe each master node (**except** `ncn-m001` because it is the PIT node) using the 'Basic Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
+    1. Wipe each storage node using the 'Full Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
+    1. Return to the [Set each node to always UEFI Network Boot, and ensure they are powered off](#set-uefi-and-power-off) step of the [Deploy](#deploy) section above.

+* If only **worker nodes** have the problem, then you must wipe and redeploy the affected worker nodes before continuing the installation:
+    1. Wipe each affected worker node using the 'Basic Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
+    1. Power off each affected worker node.
+    1. Return to the [Boot the Master and Worker Nodes](#boot-master-and-worker-nodes) step of the [Deploy](#deploy) section above.
+        * Note: The `ipmitool` command will give errors trying to power on the unaffected nodes, since they are already powered on -- this is expected and not a problem.

 <a name="optional-validation"></a>
 ### Optional Validation